Bremer County to test outdoor warning system

-WAVERLY -- The outdoor warning systems throughout Bremer County will be tested beginning at 11 a.m. on Tuesday, Aug.
-6. In the event of threatening weather, the tests will be delayed to the next day.
+The outdoor warning systems throughout Bremer County will be tested Tuesday, Aug.
+6, beginning at 11 a.m.
+In the event of threatening weather, the tests will be delayed to the next day without threatening weather.

 Outdoor warning systems are intended to warn citizens located outside of their homes.
 NOAA All-hazard radios are encouraged for warnings and information inside the home.
 Emergency notifications may also be received through the Alert Iowa notification system.
 Sign-up for notifications at the Bremer County Emergency Management web page.